rasmodean/local-tax-filing/README.md

 config.py, profile.py, profiles.json, and taxdata.csv are in root directory.

-config.py: contains default and tax-form specific field->data maps for each pdf.
-Field names in pdf and config must match.
+config.py: contains default and tax-form specific field->data maps for each pdf; field names in pdf and config must match.

-profile.py: data structures for the tax agent info.
+profile.py: data structures for the tax agent info

-profiles.json: contains the tax agent specific information.
+profiles.json: contains the tax agent specific information

 taxdata.csv: contians the actual tax data used for filing the forms

+tax_form.py: TaxForm class for tax-form specific data and logic

 ---TESTING---